danintel/sawtooth-faq/validator.rst

 What does this error mean: ``[...
 DEBUG client_handlers] Unable to find entry at address ...``?
 -----------------------
+It means the address doesn't exist.
+I've seen this error when retrieving a value that should have been written, but was not written.
-It means the transaction processor for this transaction is not running.
+The reason was because the transaction processor for the value was not running so the object at the address was never created.

 [PREVIOUS_ | HOME_ | NEXT_]